danielwilczak101/EasyControls/README.md

 2. Line to connect from space craft to AUX tank.
 3. MPU 9050.

-### Physical craft TODO list:
+### Physical craft TODO list:Test
-1. Take one thruster off to test its Newtons of thrust curve.
-**Can be done with or without electrical PSI gauge or tank servo.(Hopefully its in open position)**
+1. Test all thrusters with tank pressue applied.
+(Just use power supply) **Can be done with or without electrical PSI gauge or tank servo.(Hopefully its in open position)**
 2. Test tank manual relief valve.
 3. Test tanks to see if they leak or hold pressure.